Tafara-N/alx-react/0x07-react_redux_action_creator_normalizr/README.md

 Click to show/hide contents of notifications.json
 login-success.json
 Click to show/hide contents of login-success.json

-Tasks
+## Tasks

-0. Read data from a JSON
+### 0. Read data from a JSON

-mandatory
-Reuse the latest dashboard project you worked on in the React course 0x06-React_state
+Reuse the latest dashboard project you worked on in the React course `0x06-React_state`

-For this task, place notifications.json into the root of the project directory and use the data inside for the next step.
+For this task, place `notifications.json` into the root of the project directory and use the data inside for the next step.

 Create a new `notifications.js` file in a `schema` folder: